-General principles of key cryptoperiod management should be based on ISO 11568 [9] and NIST SP 800 57 [130].
+General principles of key cryptoperiod management should be based on ISO 11568 [6]Error!
+R eference source not found. and NIST SP 800 57 [129].

 Whenever possible, session keys should be used.
 This means that instead of using the same key for many "sessions", different keys are used for different sessions.
 These session keys are typically derived (securely) from a parent key so it is infeasible to determine the parent key from the derived key.
-For example, in the case of DUKPT X9.24-3 [70] each session key is derived from its predecessor using a 1-way function.
+For example, in the case of DUKPT XX9.24-3 [69] each session key is derived from its predecessor using a 1-way function.